grouzen/cl-ngxmpp/README.md

 into the `xmpp` (since, it's not a part of the stanza protocol anymore)
 - [X] Get rid of the `send-*` methods/functions, substitute them with a `send-stanza` macro
 - [X] Re-think and (it would be better) rewrite/remove some code in the `client/xeps/xeps.lisp`
+- [X] Revisit the `core/xeps.lisp`.
+The `xmpp-xeps:register-xeps` function should work in the context of `client` objects.
+Currently, it affects the global context, so that if multiple `clients` are running in the same lisp image, they are writing/reading to/from a dynamic variable *stanzas-dispatchers* simultaneously, that's a race condition.
+- [ ] Implement an utility to generate a stanza id
+- [ ] Generate the make-stanza methods automatically by macro
 - [ ] Prepare the core version of the library for getting it into quicklisp repo
     - [X] Show usage examples
     - [ ] Merge the development and master branches to make a release
-- [X] Revisit the `core/xeps.lisp`.
-The `xmpp-xeps:register-xeps` function should work in the context of `client` objects.
-Currently, it affects the global context, so that if multiple `clients` are running in the same lisp image, they are writing/reading to/from a dynamic variable *stanzas-dispatchers* simultaneously, that's a race condition.
 - [ ] Write more XEPs (see next item)
     - [ ] *NOT FINISHED* 0045 Multi User Chat (MUC)
     - [X] 0203 Delayed Delivery
     - [X] 0004 Data Forms
     - [ ] *NOT FINISHED* 0077 In-Band Registration
+- [ ] Add the remaining stanzas of the core protocol
 - [ ] Figure out how to validate stanzas (xml schema is a good option I guess).
 Since there is no CL library for xmlschema, I can go further and try to develop one.
 It can be used for stanza validation/generation, and can avoid a manual work for these areas in the future.
-- [ ] Implement an utility to generate the stanza id
+- [ ] Make a logging subsystem pluggable
+- [ ] Avoid creating a lot of object while dispatching through the stanzas hierarchy, because this can create an additional load on a GC.
+I might do a research how MOP can help me with this.
 - [ ] Develop a high-level interface (EPIC)
 - [ ] Rewrite the tests using mocks
 - [ ] Add more comments and code documentation